 In Italian, bamba is another word for marijuana.
 In Israel, it’s the most popular snack on the market and it has nothing to do with drugs, other than the fact it is addictive.
 This peanut flavored snack is the perfect thing to have with friends, possibly sipping a cold beer.
 It’s also through Bamba that British pediatricians established that giving small quantities of peanuts to children may prevent them from developing peanut allergies.
 As if you needed more excuses to try it.

-This delicious dip is made with grilled eggplants which are pureed and an abundant dose of olive oil, garlic and tahini.
+This delicious dip is one of the most delicious Israeli food.
+It is made with grilled eggplants which are pureed and an abundant dose of olive oil, garlic and tahini.
 It’s perfect with pita.

 One of the staples of Israeli food is falafel.
 Found ubiquitously around the country, they are actually typical of the Middle East.
 They are small balls of chickpea meal mixed with garlic, parsley, and other herbs and spices which are then fried in oil.
 They can be eaten alone (best dipped in tahini), stuffed in pita with salad and the ever present tahini, with hummus and pickles.